s0mr4t/boucp.github.io/README.md

   ```

-  ## deploying this site in github pages
+  ## Deploying this site in github pages
   make a .github/workflows/build.yml file for deploying in ubuntu server
   ```yml
   name: build